Ice hockey – NHL: That’s what Marco Kasper expects at Detroit Red Wings – winter sports

 The third in the group: The Finn Juho Olkinuora, who has just won gold at the World Championships.
 Last year’s first-round pick, Sebastian Cossa, is starting his pro career with the farm team in Grand Rapids.
 Thomas Greiss and Magnus Hellberg are no longer an issue.

 On defense, Yzerman will have to be very active in the free agent phase.
 Even if Edvinsson hits, he needs multiple Defenders on the left flank.
 With Nick Leddy as a veteran, Yzerman was not happy last season.
-Marc Staal could stay another year as a character player at the age of 35.
+Marc Staal might stay another year as a character player at the age of 35.

 Also needed: A center behind Larkin.
 Pius Suter, Michael Rasmussen (with a very good second half of the season), Robby Fabbri and Joe Veleno were either ranked too high or played on the wing.

 The big question: Is Yzerman looking for a multi-year solution or a short-term free agent?
-A man like Andrew Copp – sure to be in high demand on July 13 – could be a man for a second or third line.
+A man like Andrew Copp – sure to be in high demand on July 13 – might be a man for a second or third line.
 Another wing for the top 6 is also on Yzerman’s to-do list.

 The long-term future of Marco Kasper